Framewrk’s MVP Launch

 Insights

-Users value and engage with product features depending on needs that correlate to years of business experience
+Users value and engage with product features depending on needs that correlate to years of business experience (e.g. established business owners of 4+ years are more likely to engage with peers in mastermind groups and less likely to value a guided exercise to create an org chart of their personnel)

 User insight: